Skip to main content

 1. Check if the method expects an ArrayList argument (check documentation or method signature)

-3. Note: changes to the ArrayList in the method will persist (objects are passed by reference)
+3. Note: changes to elements in the ArrayList that are done inside the method will persist

 Exercises Exercises